CLT for generalized patterned random matrices: a unified approach: Introduction

-where $\Delta_n$ is a sequence of subsets of $[N]^2$ such that $(i,j) \in \Delta_n$ implies $(j,i) \in \Delta_n$.
+where $\Delta_n$ is a sequence of subsets of $[N(n)]^2$ such that $(i,j) \in \Delta_n$ implies $(j,i) \in \Delta_n$.
 We call a matrix of the form (\ref{eqn:A_ij_general}) as a \textit{generalized patterned} random matrix.
 Here $[N]$ denotes the set $\{1,2, \ldots,N\}$.

 For notational convenience, we shall suppress the dependence of $n$ on $N(n)$ and write $N$ to denote the dimension of the matrix $A_n$.
-We urge the readers to keep in mind that in all cases considered $N$ always depends on $n$ and $N \rightarrow \infty$ as $n \rightarrow \infty$.
+We urge the readers to keep in mind that in all cases considered in this paper, $N$ always depends on $n$ and $N \rightarrow \infty$ as $n \rightarrow \infty$.

+One of the motivations for this generalization is to bring well-known variations of patterned random matrices into the same framework.
+We present a few well-known models of random matrices which fall into this class. \begin{enumerate}[(i)]

+\item \textbf{Band patterned random matrices:} For a patterned random matrix, two types of banding can be performed.
+Choosing $\Delta_n =\{(i,j):i-b_n \leq j \leq i+b_n , i \in [N]\}$ gives the banding along the diagonal with bandwidth $b_n$, and such matrices are called band matrices.
+Special cases of band matrices include the tridiagonal matrices and pentadiagonal matrices.
+Choosing $\Delta_n =\{(i,j):n+1-b_n \leq i+j \leq n+1+b_n , i \in [N]\}$ gives banding along the anti-diagonal, and such matrices are called anti-diagonal band matrices.